Cooperation within networks

 We have also started a series of discussions with young opinion leaders.
 We want to better understand what young adults think about various methods of combating climate change and producing electricity for society, as well as about energy production itself.

-In 2020, we are the main sponsor for the Helsinki Think Company’s 4Uni project at the University of Helsinki.
-In the project, multidisciplinary teams are developing business ideas to tackle the challenges faced by society.
-The theme for 2020 is the electrification of society.
+In 2020, we were the main sponsor for the Helsinki Think Company’s 4Uni project at the University of Helsinki.
+In the project, multidisciplinary teams develop business ideas to tackle the challenges faced by society.
+The theme for 2020 was the electrification of society.